greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

     2. The table's data compression setting specified in the `WITH` clause when the table was created.
     3. The compression parameter setting specified in the server configuration parameter [gp\_default\_storage\_option](../config_params/guc-list.html).
     4. The default compression parameter value.
-:   For append-optimized and hash tables, `ADD COLUMN` requires a table rewrite.
-For information about table rewrites performed by `ALTER TABLE`, see [Notes](#section5).
 :   For more information about the supported `ENCODING` storage directives, refer to [CREATE TABLE](CREATE_TABLE.html).

 CASCADE